mattermost/mattermost-handbook-1/README.md

 3. If there is one or more, review the changes to see if you can find a fix for it.
 4. If you cannot find a fix, reach out to the R&D Infra team [in the IST Infra/Sec Team channel](https://community-release.mattermost.com/private-core/channels/infrasec-team) and ask for help.
 [Here's the list of current members of the Infra team](https://developers.mattermost.com/internal/rd-teams/#ops-infra-team).

+### How do I create a page that appears in left sidebar navigation?

+1. Identify which section you want to add the new page to, e.g. "About Mattermost".
+2. Locate the file that manages the left sidebar TOC of that section, e.g. `about/about-mattermost`.
+The locations can be found at https://github.com/mattermost/mattermost-handbook/blob/master/source/index.rst
+3. Add the new page to the TOC.

-### How to change top level folders and file names?
+### How do I change top level folders and file names?

 If you're changing folders and file names make sure to: